GLP-1 tablets for weight loss

 Effectiveness

-GLP-1 agonist injections (on highest dose) GLP-1 agonist tablets
+GLP-1 agonist injections (on highest maintenance dose) GLP-1 agonist tablets (on highest maintenance dose)

 Very common side effects